-12 Fraudulent conveyance issues

-Do private equity transactions involving leverage raise 'fraudulent conveyance' issues?
+12 Fraudulent conveyance and other bankruptcy issues Do private equity transactions involving leverage raise 'fraudulent conveyance' or other bankruptcy issues?
 How are these issues typically handled in a going-private transaction?

-Since most private equity transactions involving leverage are conducted with full transparency and under the supervision of legal and financial advisers representing the different parties involved, including the principal creditors, fraudulent conveyance issues are uncommon.
-The strict Swedish financial assistance regulations also contribute in minimising the risk for creditors being defrauded.
+Since most private equity transactions involving leverage are conducted with full transparency and under the supervision of legal and IRANSACTIONS